nharjes/littleMaidShoppingApp/README.md

-# littleMaidShoppingApp
-a little shopping cart WPA app using the firebase Database
+a PWA shoppinglist using the firebase database